 - (1) All options were granted with a term of seven years but may expire earlier if the executive ceases to be an employee of the Corporation.
 The options vest in three equal annual installments.
-The options with an exercise price of \$11.36 and \$11.85 were granted with original expiry dates of October 1, 2018 and January 7, 2020 respectively.
-Each of these options fully vested on May 23, 2014 and the seven-year term of each such option was shortened such that the expiry date was advanced to May 23, 2018.
-At December 31, 2017, all options expiring before 2022 were fully vested, the options expiring in 2022 were two-thirds vested, options expiring in 2023 were one-third vested and none of options expiring in 2024 were vested. - (2) The in-the-money value in the column is for all options, both vested and unvested.
-The value was calculated using a value of \$35.82 per share, the closing price of the Corporation's shares on the TSX on December 29, 2017, the last trading day in 2017. - (3) Share-based awards consist of both RSUs and PSUs granted under the 2006 RSU Plan.
+At December 31, 2018, all options expiring before 2023 were fully vested, the options expiring in 2023 were two-thirds vested, options expiring in 2024 were one-third vested and none of options expiring in 2025 were vested. - (2) The in-the-money value in the column is for all options, both vested and unvested.
+The value was calculated using a value of \$27.33 per share, the closing price of the Corporation's shares on the TSX on December 31, 2018. - (3) Share-based awards consist of both RSUs and PSUs granted under the 2006 RSU Plan.
 The RSUs are time-vested over approximately three years.
-The PSUs generally vest based on the achievement of cumulative EBITDA margin and/or RONA targets for a three-year period starting with the year of grant.
+The PSUs generally vest based on the achievement of RONA targets for a three-year period starting with the year of grant.
 The performance criteria are more fully described under the heading "Long Term Incentive Plan" starting on page 40 of this Circular.
 Depending on the performance, between zero and two shares will vest for each PSU.
-As described on page 42, one series of PSUs was granted in December 2015 with a term and performance vesting requirements different from the standard arrangements.
-One-half of this series of PSUs vested in March 2017 based on EBITDA margin performance in 2016 and the other half vested in March 2018 based on EBITDA margin performance in 2017.
-Furthermore, depending on performance between zero and 1.6 shares vest for each PSU held.

 For the 2016 year, the Corporation established a special incentive calculated with reference to the STIP.
-Provided the performance exceeded certain level, all employees participating in the STIP bonus plan would be eligible to receive a special grant of RSUs whose underlying shares will have a current face value equal to one-half of the STIP cash bonus.
+Provided the performance exceeded a certain level, all employees participating in the STIP bonus plan would be eligible to receive a special grant of RSUs whose underlying shares will have a current face value equal to one-half of the STIP cash bonus.
 As a result, on April 7, 2017, RSUs were granted to the participants including the NEOs.
 These units will vest and be distributed in May 2019.

-The number of shares shown in this column is the maximum number of shares that will be distributed, assuming the Corporation's performance exceeds the maximum performance level.

-- (4) In respect of the RSUs and PSUs granted, the "market or payout value" is based on the share price of \$35.82 at December 29, 2017.
-The number of shares valued is as follows: - (i) in respect of RSUs where the payout is not determined by a performance condition, the number of units granted are valued; - (ii) in respect of PSUs where the performance period is the 2017 financial year or any earlier year, the number of units valued is the number expected to be distributed given actual performance; and - (iii) in respect of PSUs where the vesting depends wholly or in part on a performance period after 2017, no units are valued.
+The number of shares shown in the "Market or Payout Value of Share- Based Awards That Have Not Vested" column is the maximum number of shares that will be distributed, assuming the Corporation's performance exceeds the maximum performance level. - (4) In respect of the RSUs and PSUs granted, the "market or payout value" is based on the share price of \$27.33 at December 31, 2018.
+The number of shares valued is as follows: - (i) in respect of RSUs where the payout is not determined by a performance condition, the number of units granted are valued; - (ii) in respect of PSUs where the performance period is the 2018 financial year or any earlier year, the number of units valued is the number expected to be distributed given actual performance; and - (iii) in respect of PSUs where the vesting depends wholly or in part on a performance period after 2018, no units are valued.
 (Under the performance vesting formula, the minimum number of shares that may be distributed on the maturity of the PSUs is zero.) - (5) The 2006 RSU Plan calls for RSUs and PSUs to be distributed immediately on vesting.
 There are no undistributed vested awards as units are distributed immediately after vesting.